 (3) Any aircraft engaged in public transport including aerial work and flying training shall not be flown unless-

-(a) it has been maintained in accordance with such requirements as may be specified by the Director-General or as stipulated in the approved maintenance schedules or system;
+(a) it has been maintained in accordance with such requirements as may be specified by the Director-General;

-(b) maintenance of the aircraft has been carried out by or under the supervision of a person licensed or approved or authorised for the purpose by the Director-General; and
+(b) maintenance of aircraft has been carried out by or under the supervision of a person licensed or authorised under rule 61, or authorised in writing by an approved maintenance organisation in accordance with the criterion specified by the Director-General; and

-(c) all maintenance carried out has been certified by appropriately licensed engineers, approved or authorised persons within the period specified by means of such a 'certificate' as may be prescribed by the Director-General.
+(c) all maintenance carried out has been certified by appropriately licensed engineers or authorised persons within the period specified by means of such a 'certificate' as may be prescribed by the Director-General.

-(4) The contents, form, period or validity disposition, preservation of the certificate shall be in such form and manner as may be specified by the Director-General.
+(4) The contents, form, period or validity, preservation of the certificate shall be in such form and manner as may be specified by the Director-General.

 Provided that the Director-General may, by general or special order and subject to such conditions as may be specified in that order, exempt any aircraft from the operation of this rule.